microsoft/vscode-jupyter/TELEMETRY.md

 * DS_INTERNAL.RANK_KERNELS_PERF  (Telemetry.RankKernelsPerf)
       Owner: [@IanMatthewHuff](https://github.com/IanMatthewHuff)
-       <span style="color:red">Feature not defined.</span>
-       <span style="color:red">Source not defined (whether its a user action or 'N/A').</span>
     ```
-    Total time taken to find a kernel on disc or on a remote machine.
+    Time taken to load kernels if needed and rank them all.
     ```

     - Measures:
         - `duration`: `number`
+        Duration of a measure in milliseconds.
+        Common measurement used across a number of events.
+        Total time taken to list interpreters.
+Total time taken to list kernels.
+Time taken.
 Duration of a measure in milliseconds.
 Common measurement used across a number of events.

 * DS_INTERNAL.RAWKERNEL_CREATING_NOTEBOOK  (Telemetry.RawKernelCreatingNotebook)